Keynote Speakers

 Prof Bright graduated with an MBA degree at UKZN, Durban, in 2011.
 He lectures courses on topics associated with Mechatronics, Robotics and Advanced Manufacturing Systems.
 His teaching and learning objectives are to provide quality education to students at undergraduate and post graduate level.
 He is the leader and main supervisor of the Mechatronics and Robotics Research Group, (MR2G), since 1995, at UKZN.
 Research objectives are to provide industry with ‘state of the art’ solutions for Advanced Manufacturing Systems.

-Dr. Arnulfo Azcarraga
+Professor Arnulfo Azcarraga